Malware protection: Excellent

 Kaspersky review: Bottom line

 While Kaspersky Total Security remains our top choice for the best antivirus program, Norton and Bitdefender's premium programs have caught up in terms of protection and features.
 All three bring together fast local scans with online malware analysis while not consuming too many system resources.

 The only major item Kaspersky Total Security is missing is an unlimited VPN service, something that Bitdefender Premium Security and all Norton 360 packages include.

 Those on a budget or who don't have kids may prefer the value-packed Bitdefender Antivirus Plus.
 If money is no objection, and you need identity-theft protection and unlimited VPN service as well as antivirus software, consider Norton 360 with LifeLock.

 With five paid programs — from the minimalist Kaspersky Anti-Virus to the online Kaspersky Security Cloud to the flagship Kaspersky Total Security — you can decide what protection and features you need.
 Think of Kaspersky antivirus software as the best of both worlds: top protection that quietly operates behind the scenes and only alerts you when there's a problem.

 UPDATED to reflect new lab-test results.
-This review was originally published Oct.
-6, 2020.
+This review was originally published in October 2020.